ExtropyIO/FROST/README.md

 feature in access requests). `18` is an integer literal and `"drink"` a string literal.

 Assume these are the contents of a file `policy.fro`.
-Compile this into an with `frostc` using option `--ifile` or even just `-i`:
+Compile this with `frostc` using the option `--ifile` / `-i`:

 ```
 $ frostc -i policy.fro
 ```

 This produces a file `out.json` in an intermediate format, essentially a pair of Boolean circuits equivalent to the policy.

-To specify a different output file name use the `--ofile` / `-o` option.
-To pretty-print the JSON output, use the `--pretty` / `-p` flag.
-To just output to console rather than to file, use the `--oconsole` / `-c` flag.
-Policy expressions can also be passed directly to the command using the `--iexpr` / `-x` option.
+* To specify a different output file name use the `--ofile` / `-o` option.
+* To pretty-print the JSON output, use the `--pretty` / `-p` flag.
+* To just output to console rather than to file, use the `--oconsole` / `-c` flag.
+* Policy expressions can also be passed directly on the command line (rather than by file) using the `--iexpr` / `-x` option